Samland-Gov/mobile-nm/docs/protocol.md

    - BMS forwards the `challenge `message to User Station.
    - User Station responds with an `auth_response` message.
    - BMS forwards the `auth_response` message to MSC.
-   - MSC validates the response and sends an `auth_response` message to BMS.
+   - MSC validates the response and sends an `auth_result` message to BMS.
-   - BMS forwards the `auth_response` message to User Station.
+   - BMS forwards the `auth_result` message to User Station.

 2. **User Logout**
    - User Station sends an `auth_logout` message to BMS.